List of original (pre-war) Martin D-45s: Miscellaneous

 George Gruhn, the well known Nashville instrument dealer talks in this 2010 interview with "Guitar International" magazine about his one time considerable collection of vintage style 45 Martin instruments including 6 pre-war D-45s.
 This collection was sold in 1976 to finance the purchase of his house and the building in which his business was located.
 The "best sounding" (1942) D-45, no 80744 was sold to Kentucky musician and repairman Harry Sparks for $7,500, and has since been sighted in the hands of Vince Gill (see above section for that serial no.).

 The well known U.S.-based Japanese collector Mac Yasuda has an extensive collection of American vintage guitars including 14 original D-45s according to this report among others, some of which are detailed in the section above.
-In 2001 he published "The Vintage Guitar Vol. 3" which includes one photo of 12 D-45s as reproduced here, as well as individual photos of 4 instruments.
+In 2001 he published "The Vintage Guitar Vol. 3" which includes one photo of 12 D-45s as well as individual photos of 4 instruments.
 In 2010 he published another illustrated book in Japan, the "Martin Guitar Book" as detailed here, which shows two D-45s (one pre-war s/n 75594, one recent) on the front cover.
 Among his collection is a 1940 (or 1941) D-45 previously owned by Bernie Leadon, another is s/n 74011 originally custom built for Ken MacKenzie (see relevant entry in main numeric section above); another is reportedly an instrument previously owned and played by Charlie Monroe which was purchased new in 1942.
 Mr Yasuda is shown holding one of his D-45s, with a portion of his collection behind, in this photograph.

 The late Steven Kern Shaw, son of well known clarinetist Artie Shaw and grandson of Broadway composer Jerome Kern, has donated his substantial collection of iconic 20th century American-made instruments - including historic Gibson mandolins and Martin guitars - to Belmont University in Nashville as of November 2016, where they went on display in a museum opened in Spring 2017.
 This collection includes four pre-war Martin D-45s according to this press release, which also shows George Gruhn holding one of the pre-war D-45s (a 1939 instrument); the collection includes #82572, the last pre-war D-45 made, and also #72160 as well.